Part of thefamily

-Here's everything you need to know about the Isle of Purbeck
+Everything you need to know about the Isle of Purbeck

 Rugged coastline, imposing cliffs, dense grassland - the Isle of Purbeck is one of Dorset's best-loved attractions, and it’s not hard to see why.
 A peninsula surrounded by water on three sides, it borders the English Channel, Poole Harbour and the River Frome’s marshes.
 There’s plenty to see and do in some of the UK’s most diverse and inspiring landscapes.

 Start your morning with a brisk beachside walk, exploring white sands and hidden dunes.
 Stop off at one of the nearby cafes and tearooms for a hearty breakfast.
 Set about in search of one of the ruined buildings and bring stories to life at Corfe Castle.
-And don’t forget to keep your eyes peeled for some of the most unique fauna and that call the UK home.
+And don’t forget to keep your eyes peeled for some of the most unique fauna that call the UK home.

 From wildflowers like vipers grass to insects like the emperor wasp, everywhere you look, there’s a feast for the eyes.
 The entire Isle is even an Area of Outstanding Natural Beauty, and then there’s the Jurassic Coast and Purbeck Hills too.
 One thing’s for sure, as Dorset’s - and indeed one of the UK’s - most diverse regions, you’ll certainly be coming back for more.